Skip to main contentArrow Right

 Fig: Authorization page

-You now need to protect the dashboard to make sure that only users with the admin role can access it.
+Now you need to protect the Admin Dashboard so only users with the admin role can access it.

 router.beforeEach(async (to, from, next) => {